stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 ### Model Summary

-To wrap up this chapter, let me summarize the key aspects of FoldFlow-2's architecture that I've covered:

-- It follows the standard Encoder-Processor-Decoder approach.
-- Multi-modality is supported via fusing sequence and structure representations.
-- Many of its componets are inspired by the original AlphaFold-2 algorithms (IPA, Evoformer, Backbone Update).
+To wrap up this chapter, let me summarize the key aspects of FoldFlow-2's architecture that I've covered.
+The model follows the standard Encoder-Processor-Decoder approach, with multi-modality supported via fusing sequence and structure representations.
+Many of its components are inspired by the original AlphaFold-2 algorithms, including IPA, Evoformer, and Backbone Update modules.

-## My Modification: Rationale, Approach, and Implementation
+## My Modification: Rationale, Approach & Implementation

 Now, after I've talked about the theory and the architecture of FoldFlow-2, I'm ready to walk you through my hands-on experience of modifying and extending the model to deepen my understanding of it even further.
 I always preferred learning by doing!

 So, rather than only studying the model inside out, I wanted to modify its components with two key objectives.
 First, to potentially improve performance through architectural changes, and second, to explore in more detail equivariant Graph Neural Networks (GNNs) that are ubiquitous in the Bio ML field.
 I worked with GNNs in the past and I even teach a class on them.
-However I dind't have a lot of practical experience with the geometric equivariant GNN architectures, which are usually implemented with the [e3nn](https://e3nn.org/){{<citenote 27>}} python library.
+However, I didn't have a lot of practical experience with the geometric equivariant GNN architectures, which are usually implemented with the [e3nn](https://e3nn.org/){{<citenote 27>}} python library.
 Therefore, I was particularly interested in going deeper into current geometric SOTA models.
 So I thought of an SE(3)-equivariant GNN addition that could be integrated as a modular component, allowing me to easily toggle it on and off, introducing minimal disruption to the base architecture.

 I discussed in the previous chapter that FoldFlow-2 uses two encoders, the structure and the sequence one.
 The structure encoder has the IPA algorithm at its core, which modifies the standard attention by adding the dependence on distances between residues.
 Even though the whole backbone update rule, as well as the full encoder block, is $\text{SE}(3)$-equivariant, the distance-based method of influencing attention weights is $\text{SE}(3)$-invariant, since distance is just a scalar that doesn't change under group actions.
 Essentially, attention weights between residues $i$ and $j$ are assigned to be bigger if the residues get closer to each other.
 Unfortunately, this technique offers limited expressivity when compared to other architectures, which leverage 3D-positional information in a more "flexible" way, by constructing features that transform under actions of $\text{SE}(3)$ equivariantly.

 My approach was to integrate a sophisticated $\text{SE}(3)$-equivariant GNN encoder that operates directly on atomic coordinates, working alongside the existing structure and sequence encoders.
 I borrowed an idea from the [self-conditioning technique](https://arxiv.org/abs/2208.04202){{<citenote 28>}} that's showed good results in generative modelling.
 I sought to enhance FoldFlow-2's existing self-conditioning mechanism.
-While the original implementation simply added a distogram of binned predicted relative positions to the pair representations 50% of the time, I wanted to try out a more advanced option, hoping to get more more expressivity and overall better results.
+While the original implementation simply added a distogram of binned predicted relative positions to the pair representations 50% of the time, I wanted to try out a more advanced option, hoping to get better expressivity and overall results.

 Since the model's predicted rigids (elements of $\text{SE}(3)$) contain backbone atom coordinates as their translation components, I designed a system where the model's own structural predictions from the previous step are fed to the separate GNN encoder during half of the training iterations ([Fig. 10](#fig:my-architecture)).
 To maintain architectural simplicity, the GNN encoder outputs only single representations that are processed through the combiner module together with the embeddings from the other two encoders.
 I found this approach the least invasive, though reasonable, way to incorporate an additional encoder while preserving the core architecture.
 By conditioning on its own predictions, the model can iteratively refine its structural outputs.
 This strategy has been shown to significantly improve the quality of generated samples{{<citenote 28>}}.